pagekey/website/_drafts/how-to-implement-a-binary-search-tree-in-python.md

 categories: Programming
 ---

 Decisions, decisions...
 Life is all about choices!
-Usually there are so many ways to go; an infinite stretch of roads stretches in front of you, an endless gradient of details...
+Usually there are so many ways to go; an infinite assortment of roads stretches in front of you, an endless gradient of details...

 For Binary Search Trees, it's a lot easier.
-A Binary Search Tree (BST) gives you two choices: left or right, less or greater, 0 or 1 (hence **binary**).
+A Binary Search Tree (BST) gives you two choices: left or right, less or greater, 0 or 1 - hence the name, **binary**.

 # Overview

 A BST is a great choice for storing data that is easily sorted.
 For flat arrays, searching for, inserting, and deleting data will loop through every element, yielding an average efficiency of O(n).
-With a Binary Search Tree, each step down the tree cuts down the remaining nodes by up to half.
+With a Binary Search Tree, each step down the tree cuts the remaining nodes by up to half.
 For this reason, search on a BST is O(log(n)) on average.

-# A Note on Nodes

-Like other data structures we've tackled in the past, this implementation of the BST will have a `Node` class.
+This is a significant improvement, especially for large data sets.

 # Insert